New Mexico Pharmacy Technician Licensing Guide

 To learn more, visit the New Mexico Board of Pharmacy website or talk to your high school guidance counselor.
 Some schools may even offer scholarships for pharmacy technician training, which could cover the full cost of your training program.

-How Pharmacy Technician Academy Can Help
+How Pharmacy Technician Academy can help

 At Pharmacy Technician Academy, we’re dedicated to helping you achieve certification and succeed as a pharmacy technician.
 Our 1st Pass CPhT Course is a recognized program by the PTCB and designed to thoroughly prepare you for the Pharmacy Technician Certification Exam (PTCE).

 By completing the 1st Pass CPhT Course, you’ll meet the PTCB’s eligibility requirements to take the certification exam, even if you don’t have prior pharmacy experience.
-The course is structured to cover all the essential topics tested on the PTCE, including medication basics, pharmacy law, patient safety, and more—giving you the knowledge and confidence needed to pass on your first attempt.
+The course is structured to cover all the essential topics tested on the PTCE, including medication basics, pharmacy law, patient safety, and more, giving you the knowledge and confidence needed to pass on your first attempt.

 We’re here to support aspiring pharmacy technicians with everything they need to achieve certification and thrive in their careers.